JADE-V-V/JADE/docs/source/usage/installation.rst

   | ``pip install jadevv``

-If the user wishes to use the OpenMC features within JADE, they can install the additional dependency by running:

-  | ``pip install jadevv[openmc]``

-or

-  | ``pip install "jadevv[openmc]"``

-Alternatively, the user can install OpenMC separately in the same python environment.
+It is responsability of the user to install OpenMC in the same python environment in case they are planning to use it.
+This guarantees better visibility for the users on which version of OpenMC is being run.

 .. warning::
-  Note that currently OpenMC is supported only up to version 0.14.0 and that the user will need to have git installed on their system if using the ``[openmc]`` option.
+  Development cycles of OpenMC are quite fast.
+For instance, after version 0.15.0 OpenMC does not support anymore python 3.11.
+Be sure to install an OpenMC version that your python environment supports.

 .. _installdevelop: